The Big Secret to Discovering Your Life's Purpose

 “What’s the best way to find my life’s purpose?”
 As a career coach, it's a question I hear a lot.
 After all, many of us struggle to connect with our authentic inner voice.
 And while tools like assessment tests can sometimes help, they are often not enough.

-That’s why I was eager to review a recent book: Studio Stories: Illuminating Our Lives Through Art by artist and educator Lauren Rader.
+That’s why I was eager to review: Studio Stories: Illuminating Our Lives Through Art by artist and educator Lauren Rader.
 The book puts forth a compelling case that making art can be a powerful way to connect with purpose.

 While that premise might strike you as wishful thinking, history teaches otherwise.
 From making pre-historic cave paintings to posting photos on Instagram, people have long used art as a means of expression.
 As children, creativity comes to us instinctively.
 We tell stories through pictures, stretch our imagination with Popsicle-stick sculptures and show our love with gifts of clay pots.
 Through art, we discover parts of ourselves that words alone cannot capture.